oroinc/documentation/backend/entities/customize-datagrids/backend/parameter-binding.rst

                     - group_id

-If the name of parameters in the grid and the query do not match, you can pass an associative array of parameters, where the key is the name of the parameter in the query, and the value is the name of the parameter of the grid:
+Suppose the name of the parameters in the grid does not match the query.
+In that case, you can pass an associative array of parameters, where the key is the name of the parameter in the query, and the value is the name of the parameter of the grid:

 .. code-block:: yaml

     datagrids:
         acme-demo-grid: